dwastberg/pyraymesh/README.md

-If you just care about whether a ray is occluded or not (i.e., you don't care about the intersection point) you can use the `occlusion` method which is faster than the `intersect` method and just returns list of booleans.
+If you just care about whether a ray is occluded or not (i.e., you don't care about the intersection point) you can use the `occlusion` method which is faster than the `intersect` method and just returns an array of booleans.

 ```python
 ray_origin = [[0.1, 0.2, 1], [0.2, 0.1, 1]]